nandlal-sah/week2-internship-withcss-portfolio/README.md

 ## Conclusion

-This project successfully demonstrates the use of HTML and CSS to create a visually appealing and responsive portfolio website.
-It fulfills all Week 2 internship requirements and provides a solid foundation for future web development projects.
+This project demonstrates the use of HTML and CSS to build a responsive and visually appealing portfolio website.
+It fulfills all the requirements of the Week 2 CSS Internship Assignment.